Real algebraic curves of bidegree (5,5) on the quadric ellipsoid: Restrictions

 \subsection{Congruences and complex orientation formula on the ellipsoid}

-As an application of Guillou-Marin congruences~\cite{GuiMar77} (which are a generalization of Rokhlin's congruences), G. Mikhalkin proved the following theorem. \begin{thm}\cite[Theorem $1$]{Mikh94} Let $A$ be a real algebraic non-singular curve of bidegree $(d,d)$ on $X$, with $d$ odd.
-Let $B$ be a disjoint union of connected components of $\mathbb{R}X\setminus \mathbb{R}A$ such that $\mathbb{R}A$ bounds $B$. \begin{itemize} \item If $A$ is a $M$-curve, then
+As an application of Guillou-Marin congruences \cite{GuiMar77} (which are a generalization of Rokhlin's congruences), Mikhalkin proved the following theorem. \begin{thm}\cite[Theorem $1$]{Mikh94} Let $A$ be a non-singular real algebraic $(M-i)$-curve of bidegree $(d,d)$ on $X$, with $d$ odd.
+Let $B$ be a disjoint union of connected components of $\mathbb{R}X\setminus \mathbb{R}A$ such that $\mathbb{R}A$ bounds $B$. \begin{enumerate}[label=(\arabic*)] \item If $A$ is a $M$-curve, then

 \item If $A$ is a $(M-1)$-curve, then

 \item If $A$ is a $(M-2)$-curve and

 then $A$ is of type I.\\ \item If $A$ is of type I, then